mariordev/mailtoui/README.md

 </body>
 ```

+### STEP 2

-Anywhere on your page, attach your mailto link(s) to MailtoUI by adding a unique id, and the class `mailtoui`, like so:
+Anywhere on your page, attach your mailto link(s) to MailtoUI by adding a unique id, and the class `mailtoui` to the `<a>` tag.

 ```html
 <a id="email-1" class="mailtoui" href="mailto:tony.stark@example.com">Tony</a>
 ```

+### STEP 3

-That's it!
-Your mailto link is now ready to use MailtoUI.
-Click on it.
+Your mailto link is now attached to MailtoUI.
+Refresh your page, click on it to test it, and delight your users.

 ## Documentation